callumhutchinson/Molecular-Dynamics-Lennard-Jones-cluster-collision-/README.md

-# Molecular Dynamics: A simulation of two Lennard-Jones clusters colliding.
+# Molecular Dynamics: The simulation of a collision between two Lennard-Jones clusters.
 A simple Molecular Dynamics code written from scratch for a Computational Laboratory assignment

 A simple molecular dynamics program simulating the collision of two Lennard-Jones